 Just what good is a British Classic Rock Record that lacks bass?
 It won’t rock, and if it don’t rock, who needs it?
 You might as well be playing the CD.
 (The average CD of Stand Up — I have a couple of them — is terrible, but the MoFi Gold CD is superb in all respects.)

 The copies that lack extreme highs are often dull and thick, and usually have a smeary, blurry quality to their sound.
 When you can’t hear into the music, the music itself quickly becomes boring.
 Most Island pressings suffer from these shortcomings.

 Of course one of the key elements to any Jethro Tull record is the quality of the flute.
 You want it to be airy and breathy — like a real flute — and some copies will give you that, but keep in mind there are always trade-offs at work on old rock records like this.
-It’s a full-bodied, rich sounding recording with the volume up good and high.
+It’s a full-bodied, rich sounding recording when the volume is up good and high.
 Make sure your system is playing it that way before you start to focus on the flute, otherwise you are very likely to be led astray.